-The clear overall winner is the Zomake Four Person Pop Up Tent!
+The clear overall winner is the Zomake Four Person Pop Up Tent (and for good reason)!
 This tent is affordable, versatile and extremely lightweight.
-It is lighter than the Coleman Sundome, the Eureka Copper Canyon, the Kelty Grand Mesa and the ALPS Mountaineering tent and therefore can be used for any sort of camping trip that you’re planning.
+By looking at it, you might even mistake it as a 6 person tent.
+It is lighter than the Coleman Sundome, the Eureka Copper Canyon, the Kelty Grand Mesa and the ALPS Mountaineering tent and therefore can be used for any sort of trip that you’re planning.

 This tent would make a great choice because it is spacious, has two doors and great ventilation.

 Q: What is the best four person tent?

 Our pick for the best tent is the Zomake Four Person Pop Up Tent.
 It’s a great all round tent, that pops up in a matter of seconds for hassle free camping.

 The tent is spacious and we like the two doors that give easy access as well as great ventilation.
 It’s also extremely lightweight, meaning it easy to carry along on your next camping adventure.

 So, if you’re looking for a versatile and affordable tent, this one gets our vote.

 You want to make sure you select a tent that is not too bulky when packed up, so you still have space for extra gear, but still has enough space inside when set up.

 Q: How much is a four person tent?

 As with any camping gear, the amount you spend on a tent can vary wildly, depending on the construction, quality, materials and durability.
 If you need a tent for a one-off trip or to use at a festival, you could spend as little as $30.
 That should cover a basic model that will do the job just fine, so long as you don’t experience any extreme weather conditions.